Joseph Abou Mrad

 Joseph Abou Mrad (جوزيف أبو مراد; 18 April 1933 – 28 October 2003) was a Lebanese footballer and manager.
 He played as a striker for Racing Beirut and the Lebanon national team.

 Abou Mrad was awarded Lebanese Premier League top-scorer with 18 goals during the 1964–65 season.
 Abou Mrad played for the Lebanon national team, and scored the opening goal at the Camille Chamoun Sports City Stadium in 1957 against Romanian club Energia Ploiești.
 He was also the captain of the national team in 1966.

 Abou Mrad was Racing Beirut's sporting director in 1971.
 He coached Lebanon during the 1970s, failing to qualify Lebanon to the Asian Cup during their first qualifications in 1972.

 Club career

 Abou Mrad started his senior career at Intisar Chiyah, before moving to Lebanese Premier League club Racing Beirut in 1953, with whom he stayed until his retirement in 1966.
 Abou Mrad helped his side win two league titles, in 1955–56 and 1964–65.
-In the latter season, Abou Mrad was the season top-goalscorer, with 18 goals.
+In the latter season, Abou Mrad was the season's top-goalscorer, with 18 goals.
 This award was both preceded and succeeded by fellow national Levon Altonian.
 Abou Mrad retired from football in 1966.